-I DO Project is run as a collaboration between RSM and the I DO Student Board and Committees, which allows us to manage the complexity of the NGO challenges as well as integrate student feedback.
-This arrangement therefore brings us closer to the RSM mission to be a force for positive change in the world.
+The I DO Project course is run as a cooperation between RSM and the I DO student board and committees, which enables us to manage the complexity of the NGO challenges as well as integrate student feedback.
+An arrangement that helps to bring us closer to the RSM mission to be a force for positive change in the world.

 The Student Board is responsible for connecting students and NGOs within the I DO course and supporting them to create positive impact as they take part.
 The Board is a unique group of motivated third-year BA and IBA students and master students who all have a passion for social impact.
 They demonstrate the spirit of I DO – as a course for students run by students.